rdwrome/343sp24/README.md

 - tidal cycles
 - superdirt
 - ORCA and rehearsals
-- final concert (estuary revisited and solo Tidal Cycles)
+- MAY 7: final concert (estuary revisited and solo Tidal Cycles)

 ## Assignments and Grading